 Much like the platform, you have to decide about the technology to power your mobile apps.
 The choice comes down between Hybrid and Native.
 More often than not people opt for native app development.
 Hybrid is only selected by a small percentage of business owners for a specific purpose.
 Both hybrid and native are different in terms of the programming languages and the architecture they use.

-When discussing the cost of developing a taxi-app, there’s no categorical figure one can stick to.
+When discussing the cost of developing an app like uber, there’s no categorical figure one can stick to.
 Statista provides the average rate for different locations around the world:

 Although cab/taxi-booking behemoths like Uber and Lyft are firmly placed in the industry and continue to work aggressively on global expansion, there’s still plenty of room for new players to innovate.
 By identifying a niche and focusing on the unique value proposition, they can create a profitable monetization strategy.

-New players must always guard against feature creep, which is highly probable midway through product development.
-This can be eliminated by freezing the requirements pre-development or by opting to build an MVP first to ascertain product feasibility and response.
+New players must always guard against feature creep, which is highly probable midway through custom app development.

 Disclaimer: The Blog has been created with consideration and care.
 We strive to ensure that all information is as complete, correct, comprehensible, accurate and up-to-date as possible.
 Despite our continuing efforts, we cannot guarantee that the information made available is complete, correct, accurate or up-to-date.
 We advise - the readers should not take decisions completely based on the information and views shared by FATbit on its blog, readers should do their own research to further assure themselves before taking any commercial decision.
 The 3rd party trademarks, logos and screenshots of the websites and mobile applications are property of their respective owners, we are not directly associated with most of them.